syahdaromansyah/pzn-golang-restful-api/README.md

 ## Configuration

-The app configuration is in `config.yaml` file.
+The app configuration file must be named `config.yaml`, and an example of its content is in the `config-example.yaml`.
 For Air (a live reload Go-lang apps tool) configuration, is in `.air.toml`.

 ## CLI Flags